-Once the application and FACTS tuition payment plan has been set up, new students will need to take a placement test and meet with the principal.
-Parent/Student Meeting with the Principal insures that: a) at least one parent expresses a clear testimony of Christian faith; b) the parents desire a Christian education for their child; c) family beliefs and practices are consistent with the standards, doctrine, and values of the school.
+- 1. at least one parent expresses a clear testimony of Christian faith. - 2. the parents desire a Christian education for their child. - family beliefs and practices are consistent with the standards, doctrine, and values of the school.
 Parents are also made aware of the school's discipline policy.